-Finally, our research and that of others, suggests an alternative understanding of appointments politics, one that emphasizes a range of other influences, some of which suggest a different underlying process at work in affecting the length of deliberations.
+Finally, our research, and that of others, suggests an alternative understanding of appointments politics, one that emphasizes a range of other influences, some of which suggest a different underlying process at work in affecting the length of deliberations.
 For example, if other factors, such as Senate legislative priorities and logistics, have a similar influence on deliberations, changing the rules that govern the final floor vote may have no consistent effect whatsoever on either stage of Senate deliberation.
-Consistent throughout appointments politics and consistent with the motivational assumptions in the standard literature on appointments, we could assume that Senators pursue policy-making first and foremost.
-They pursue that objective through a variety of mechanisms or levers in the bargaining process might strengthen their demands for policy changes.
-Sometimes the policy changes that they pursue have nothing to do with to the purview of the judicial appointment under consideration.
+Consistent throughout appointments politics and consistent with the motivational assumptions in the standard literature on appointments, we could assume that senators pursue policy making first and foremost.
+They pursue that objective through a variety of mechanisms or levers in the bargaining process that might strengthen their demands for policy changes.
+Sometimes the policy changes that they pursue have nothing to do with the purview of the judicial appointment under consideration.
 Nonetheless, they hold the nominee hostage to pursue this wholly unrelated policy advantage.

 Simply put, appointment politics constitutes a process that analysis cannot easily decompose into a series of independent effects governed by specific Senate rules.
 Rule changes may therefore have no clear, consistent effect on the length of floor or committee deliberations because the variables that affect these processes interact in ways the predominant theories of political polarization cannot capture.
-Hence:
+Hence, the final possible effect of Senate rules changes: